Yuhsuant1994/DataScienceTechInstitute/Hadoop & Spark/Lab 10: spark sql .md

 3. Average rating of titles having the genre "Comedy"
 4. Average rating of titles not having the genre "Comedy"
 5. Top 5 movies directed by Tarantino
+Extra:
+6. Calculate the weighted averageRating for title less then 2h
 ## prepare data

 ```